dylanlarrivee/covid-phase-identifier/README.md

 ## Technologies used

-React, Node, Express, Google Maps API, Cheerio for web scraping, Hosted on Heroku
+React, Node, Express, Google Maps API, Cheerio for web scraping, Mocha for unit testing and hosted on Heroku

 ## Demo